GPU Execution Model#

 The GEMM Data Pipeline#

-A single GEMM tile flows through three stages.
+A single GEMM tile usually flows through three stages.

-1. Load.
-A TMA copy (Async Data Movement: TMA) streams an A or B operand tile from GMEM into SMEM.
-One thread issues the copy, recording up front how many bytes are expected to arrive.
-As the bytes land, the TMA engine reports their progress, and a completion barrier flips only once all the expected bytes have been delivered.
+1. Load: A TMA copy moves an A or B operand tile from GMEM to SMEM.
+One thread issues the copy and records the expected number of arriving bytes.
+As data reaches SMEM, the TMA engine updates the progress count.
+The completion barrier fires only after all expected bytes have arrived.

-2. Compute.
-A tcgen05 MMA (Tensor Cores: tcgen05) reads the operand tiles out of SMEM and accumulates the product into a TMEM tile.
-One elected thread issues it, and it signals a barrier when the math is done.
+2. Compute: A tcgen05 MMA reads operand tiles from SMEM and accumulates the product into a TMEM tile.
+One designated thread commits the MMA; when computation completes, the hardware signals the corresponding barrier.

-3. Epilogue.
-The warpgroup reads the TMEM accumulator back into registers, casts the result to the output dtype, and stores it to GMEM, frequently by staging through SMEM and issuing a TMA store.
+3. Epilogue: A warpgroup reads the TMEM accumulator back into registers, converts the result to the output dtype, and writes it to GMEM.
+This step often stages through SMEM and may use a TMA store for the final writeback.